 If you don’t set realistic goals, you risk making financial decisions that don’t contribute to your long-term vision.
 Worse still, setting goals that are too ambitious can lead to financial strain and disappointment.
 Start with achievable goals, build your confidence, and use these wins to aim higher.
 Budgeting for growth isn’t just about numbers; it’s about setting the right targets and staying focused on them.

-Level-up your career with Udacity's popular School of Data Science
+Level-up your career with Udacity's popular School of Data Science3.
+Separate Personal and Business Finances

 Keeping personal and business finances separate is one of the most critical budgeting tips for small business owners, yet it’s a mistake that many fall into.
 When I started my own business, I made the rookie error of mixing the two, which made it incredibly hard to understand where my money was going and whether my business was actually profitable.
 Having a dedicated business bank account and using it exclusively for all business transactions has been a game-changer.